Wondering If Methodists Observe Lent? Get the Facts

 Lent Christian cross

 Do Methodists participate in Ash Wednesday?
-See below.
+See below

 Some Methodists choose to give up meat for Lent.
 However, Methodists observe Lent in a variety of different ways.
 Fasting is just one of these options.
-The main purpose of Lent is to give up something pleasurable for a length of time, to focus one’s attention on God.
-There are different kinds of fasts for Lent:

-However, some Methodists choose to give up things other than food.
-This can often prove to be just as difficult.
 Examples of things people could give up include not watching television, refraining from using social media, or not participating in a sport or other hobby or pastime.
 (Also see Why Do Methodists Say the Apostles Creed?)

 Some Christians follow a Lenten calendar, which provides spiritual practices for a person to observe each day of Lent.
 Many find this helpful because it helps redirect a person’s focus away from missing whatever pleasure they are giving up and towards something positive and life-giving.